forestgrape/coronavirus/index.md

 ## Updates
 All updates regarding the current Covid Situation here.
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.
 - 6.11.
 Renamed ~~"Monitor Failure"~~ to [Estimates Out of Bounds](./monitor_and_control.md#detect-estimates-out-of-bounds).
 Case numbers are case numbers and not estimates.
-Mainly I was shocked by very steep increase of deaths and still am [analyses in work] ...
-I spent/d a lot of time analyzing numbers in my life and often get them.
+    >Mainly I was shocked by very steep increase of deaths and still am [analyses in work].
+I spent/d a lot of time doing analyses and often get the estimates (including those I don't like).
 - 5./6.11.
 Updates in [Spread Analyses](./spread_analyses.md) in online work:
     * Evidence for super-spreader events at large scale sporting events with spectators.
 Evidence: 1) players are more frequently infected in regions with spectators and 2) there seem to be increased infection rates in the stadiums catchment areas.
       > Not proven yet but evidence strong enough that risk regions should **stop allowing large scale events** even with protection measures.
 As of 4./5.11. there still seem to be football matches with many thousand spectators.